-Denmark is truly noble European country with rich heritage.
-While its nature offers few spectacular sights (such as Møns Klint), country has some very interesting archaeological monuments and a huge wealth of exquisite architecture monuments.
+Denmark is a truly noble European country with a rich heritage.
+While its nature offers few spectacular sights (such as Møns Klint), the country has some very interesting archaeological monuments and a huge wealth of exquisite architectural monuments.
 It seems that with every century Danes got better and better at architectural design.

 A Companion to Medieval Art brings together cutting-edge scholarship devoted to the Romanesque and Gothic traditions in Northern Europe.